top of page

 estelle@briarbush.org

-Estelle Allen recently joined the Briar Bush team as the Program and Guest Services Coordinator.
+Estelle Allen joined the Briar Bush team in October 2022 as the Program and Guest Services Coordinator.
 Estelle spent 35 years at a major telecommunications company holding positions focusing on customer service and project coordination.
 Following retirement, she worked with the Abington Township Community Police Division providing support to the Police Athletic League, and later accepted a Customer Service position with AARP.
 She is committed to providing service to others, most importantly her church, The Abington Youth Aid Panel, and Montgomery County Senior Services.

 Estelle lives in Glenside PA where she and her husband raised their 2 children.
 She cherishes the time she has with their 2 grandchildren.
 She enjoys family, bowling, traveling, planning, and hosting group activities for family and friends.